 - Sheet Metal Workers Local 7

-Please contact me directly to verify insurances accepted as I also offer self-pay and out of network options for those who do not have insurance coverage or do not want to use their insurance benefits.
+Please contact me directly to verify insurances accepted or to inquire about self-pay and out of network options for those who do not have insurance coverage or do not want to use their insurance benefits.

 Do you offer free consultations?

 I offer free 15 minute phone consultations to explore your presenting issue, ensure that you feel I would be a good fit for your counseling needs, and provide information on the process of therapy.
 Please feel free to ask any questions that are important to you during that time.
-With any additional time required to explore the important parts of your story that exceeds 15 minutes, I recommend scheduling an in-person meeting to allow you the time you deserve.
+With any additional time required to explore the important parts of your story that exceeds 15 minutes, I recommend scheduling a formal appointment to allow you the time you deserve.
+You can schedule here.

 Can I refer someone to you for counseling services?